|(Near Brasilia, Brazil)|

 Instead of there being one God who exists and created all that is, why could there not be multiple Gods?

-One answer sometimes given to this is Ockham's Razor, which states that causes should not be multiplied unnecessarily.
+One answer uses Ockham's Razor, which states that causes should not be multiplied unnecessarily.
 For example, if I come home and discover a pan of freshly baked brownies on the table, I understand my wife Linda to have made them.
-But someone suggests, "Why could not the brownies have been made by several bakers?
+But then someone suggests, "Why could not the brownies have been made by several bakers?
 Why assume just one person made them?"
 Because, using Ockham's Razor, there is no need to multiply causes unnecessarily.
 That the cause of the pan of brownies is "my wife Linda" is enough explanation.
-Similarly, "one God" is enough explanation for the cause of the universe.
+Similarly, "one God" [esp. the theistic God, who is omniscient and omnipotent] is enough explanation for the cause of the universe.

 What is called "Leibniz's Law," viz. the Identity of Indiscernibles, states that no two objects have exactly the same properties.
 But in our example we stated that twenty-two Gods share exactly the same essential and contingent properties.
 Using, therefore, Leibniz's Law, Gods 1-22 are "indiscernible"; namely, they are the same object, which is to say there is only one God.